top of page

 Your pet must have been examined by us within the last 3–6 months (depending on the medication type) in order for a written prescription to be supplied.

-To obtain the maximum amount of medication, clients are strongly encouraged to request a written prescription at the time of consultation or shortly afterwards.
-Requests made several months after the last examination will result in a reduced quantity being issued, in line with our professional obligations.
+To receive the maximum amount of medication, you are strongly advised to request a written prescription at the time of consultation or shortly afterwards.

 No Changes After Dispensing